MadModsBattletech/BourbonVanillaEnhanced/DynamicCompanyMorale/README.md

   * Morale boosts/penalties are multiplied by 4
   * The effects are temporary and expire after a while just like the MedTech/MechTech events do
   * This is reflected in the UI
+* Certain tags of your hired guns will have a small impact on morale

 ## Thanks
 * Zathoth